tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 Again, using a global reference is a practical way to ensure our reference remains valid throughout.

 Could we not deal with local references in the same way?
-This doesn't protect against the perils of using the local reference in a different thread, or using it in the same thread after they become invalid.
-But at least the programmer wouldn't have to remember to delete the references anymore.
+We could.
+But this doesn't protect against the perils of using the local reference in a different thread, or using it in the same thread after they become invalid.
+It looks like progress though, because at least the programmer wouldn't have to remember to delete the references anymore.

 A major problem of using finalizers so profusely, is that they introduce non-deterministic failures in the presence of two garbage collectors.